 Spicy food is not meant for everyone.
 If you plan to cook a Korean dish for this segment of people who do not admire spicy cuisines, go with Chile Pasilla.

-Unlike other Korean spices, the Chile Pasilla that originated from Mexico is a popular ingredient for recipes like tortilla soups, adobo sauces, and salsas.
-It has a similar flavor and taste, like gochugaru, making it a great substitute for non-spicy Korean food lovers.
+Unlike other Korean spices, the Chile Pasilla which originated from Mexico, is a popular ingredient for recipes like tortilla soups, adobo sauces, and salsas.
+It has a similar flavor and taste to gochugaru, making it a great substitute for non-spicy Korean food lovers.

 While it is easy to control your dish's spiciness by considering Chile Pasilla as your gochugaru substitute, it is important to take note of its dark color.
 It can change the appearance of your recipe.
-So, if you don’t wish to compromise on the appearance, it’s best to avoid using it as the gochugaru substitute.
+So, if you don’t wish to compromise on the appearance, avoiding using it as a gochugaru substitute is best.
 Feel free to substitute Chile Pasilla in equal parts to gochugaru.

 Your Korean recipes get that vibrant red color from gochugaru.
 If you wish to have the same appearance without gochugaru, try using paprika as its substitute.

 It is one of the easily accessible spices in every grocery store.
-However, there are three types of paprika available – sweet, hot, and smoked paprika.
+However, three types of paprika are available – sweet, hot, and smoked.
 Which one do you think fits best as a gochugaru substitute?
 Let’s find out by understanding them one by one.